graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-8.md

 Sized to cover the worst-case pre-opcode cost.
 The eligibility STATICCALL is the first access to the payer account on the collect path, so the EIP-2929 cold-account access cost (2_600) dominates; the remaining headroom covers `abi.encodeCall` and stack/memory setup.
 Subsequent `beforeCollection` / `afterCollection` calls hit the payer warm (100 gas access), so the buffer is generous there.

 Follows the Optimism buffer-constant pattern as suggested.

+## Mitigation Review

+Issue has been addressed as suggested.
+Worst-case scenario tests should be introduced to ensure the defined overhead constant is sufficient in future builds.

+---